 What does Spiritual Mastery mean to you?

-What are the signs of living in spiritual power?
+What are the signs of living in spiritual mastery?

-This article takes up the 8 spiritual powers of the soul or personal mastery based on the ancient teachings of Raja Yoga which guide the soul back to its original birthright of self sovereignty.
+This article takes up the 8 spiritual powers of the soul and personal mastery based on the ancient teachings of Raja Yoga.
+Raja Yoga is a form of meditation, also called ‘remembrance’ of our divine nature & of the One, above.
+It is accompanied with divine knowledge which guides the soul back to its birthright of self sovereignty.

 Firstly ask yourself: